 In this guide, you will find lots of useful information covering areas such as, what you’re rights are by law if you suffer an injury due to negligence, what to do if you have been injured, how to start your claim, what damages you can claim for, a guide on how much compensation you could receive, and much, more.

 Once you have read through the guide and feel a little bit more informed, you may want to contact a claims management company to help you with your personal injury claim.
-Legal Helpline have been making successful compensation claims for many years now, including working on numerous gym injury compensation claims.
-We would be more than happy to discuss your case and help you get the compensation you are entitled to.
+Legal Helpline has been making successful gym injury claims and the like for many years now.
+We would be more than happy to discuss your case and help you get the compensation you are entitled to .

 - Faulty or defective gym equipment – Gym equipment should be regularly checked and maintained so that they are suitable for use.